CBP Officer

 2) If asked why coming to the US, I answered 'to visit friends', but later when asked more about who are these friends I disclosed that I have a fiance, will it be 'misrepresentation'?

-Asked by M07 almost 8 years ago
+Asked by M07 about 8 years ago

 1) To be honest, I've never seen that before.
 It may be a local port thing.